Get to know our amazing tutors for 2024

 Alan has an interest in the application of AI to the work of writers and visual artists.
 While he uses AI as a writing tool, he is more than a little concerned by the way it is developing.
 You can find details of his work at alan-hancock.com.

-With a background in sign writing, graphic art and commercial illustration, Andy Dolphin brings a solid foundation in design and attention to detail to his fine art pursuits.
+With a background in sign writing, graphic art and commercial illustration, Andy Dolphin brings a solid foundation for teaching people how to draw, create cartoon characters, plus overall design skills and attention to detail to his fine art pursuits.

 Ann-Marie Anderson-Mayes is a hand embroidery artist based in Perth, Western Australia.
 She has been stitching for as long as she can remember, but only took it up full-time in 2012 when she started her business, Beautiful Stitches.
 Her former professional career as a scientist was strongly grounded in mathematics, and that passion for geometry and number is clearly expressed in her embroidery designs.
 It is all about colour and pattern!

 Ann-Marie teaches her style of embroidery at a variety of venues around Australia including Tresillian Arts Centre in Nedlands, city and country branches of the Embroiderers’ Guild of WA, the Embroiderers’ Guild Victoria, and the Embroiderers’ Guild of SA in Adelaide.
 In 2018 Ann-Marie taught on the Needlework Tours Craft Creations Cruise running from Sydney to Seattle and followed this with teaching engagements on the west coast of USA.